Property (T) and strong $1$-boundedness for von Neumann algebras: Introduction

 \subsection{Organization of the paper}

 We close by discussing the organization of the paper.
 We start in Section \ref{sec:preliminary} by giving some preliminary definitions on tracial von Neumann algebras, noncommutative laws, and the $1$-bounded entropy.
 This includes a discussion of permanence properties of the $1$-bounded entropy and a list of examples of algebras with nonpositive $1$-bounded entropy.
 In Section \ref{sec: Property (T)} we prove Theorem \ref{thm: Property T} that Property (T) algebras with a finite Kazhdan set are strongly $1$-bounded.
 Section \ref{sec:d sums and matrix amp} studies the behavior of $h$ under direct sums and matrix amplification, proves Proposition \ref{prop: dichotomy}, and shows how to recover Jung and Shlyakhtenko's result that Property (T) von Neumann algebras have free entropy dimension at most $1$ from Theorem \ref{thm: Property T}.
-Section \ref{sec: vanishing L2B} then gives our reproof of Theorem \ref{thm: von Neumann algebraic} due to Jung and Shlyakhtenko.
-In Appendix \ref{sec: derivations}, we recall why Theorem \ref{thm: von Neumann algebraic} implies Theorem \ref{thm: vanishing L2 Betti} after giving relevant background on cocycles and derivations and soficity.
-We then explain in Section \ref{sec:PropTsofic} how one can use results of Shlyakhtenko \cite{Shl2015} and Shalom \cite[Theorem 6.7]{ShalomCohomolgyCharacterize} to show that every sofic Property (T) group is strongly $1$-bounded.